sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Clause operators/Aggregation/content.rst

 returns a Data Set that contains a single Data Point and has no Identifiers.

 The Attributes calculated through the **aggr** clauses are maintained in the result.
-For all the other Attributes that are defined as **viral**, the Attribute propagation rule is applied (for the semantics, see the Attribute Propagation Rule section in the User Manual).
+For all the other Attributes that are defined as **viral**, the Attribute propagation rule is applied (for the semantics, see :doc:`/reference_manual/vtl_dl_rulesets/viral_attributes` and the "Attribute Propagation Rule" section in the User Manual).